-School of Technology School of Business & Criminal Justice School of Health Science, Medical Careers Institute
+School of Technology School of Business & Criminal Justice School of Culinary Arts School of Health Science, Medical Careers Institute

 The Newport News campus is located in one of the cities that make up beautiful Hampton Roads.
 The campus in located on the peninsula off of Omni Boulevard.
 Students are a short drive from Busch Gardens Amusement Park and historic Williamsburg.
 Newport News also offers students an exciting variety of cultural festivals throughout the year.